claranet/terraform-aws-asg-pipeline/README.md

 The `asg` module creates an Auto Scaling Group using CloudFormation.
 Don't worry, it's still managed by Terraform  in the same way as other AWS resources.
 CodePipeline natively supports performing CloudFormation stack updates, so this is the ideal way to manage the Auto Scaling Group and its related resources.

+You must set `ami_pipeline = true` and/or `app_pipeline = true` when using this module, if you intend to create deployment pipelines.
+This module can still be used to create and manage auto scaling groups without pipelines, and still have the benefits of CloudFormation's rolling updates when changing properties such as `image_id`, `instance_type`, and `user_data`.

 This module outputs a `pipeline_target` value to be passed into the `pipeline` module.

 ## S3 source module